Back to Projects

 • 🔄 Project currently in PCB manufacturing stage

-• ⏳ Upcoming: Hardware testing, S-parameter measurements, and system calibration
+• ⏳ Upcoming: Hardware testing, VNA measurements, and system calibration

 • ⏳ Planned: Integration with DSP/ML pipeline and end-to-end system validation